 You might have heard that filing a home insurance claim will make your insurance rates go up.
 And maybe it doesn’t seem quite fair – the whole reason that you have insurance is to use it when you need it.
 And the thing is that while your Atlanta home insurance will protect you from financial loss, it’s important to understand the effect that certain claims could have on your Georgia home insurance rates.
-It’s not a given that a home insurance claim will make your rates go up, but it’s also not a given that it won’t.
 We’ll explain about how claims can affect your home insurance rates.

 Will filing a claim make my home insurance rates go up?